COILLTE PRIVACY POLICY (last revised January 2026)

 • your data has been processed unlawfully or have not been erased when it should have been; or

-• the personal data have to be erased to comply with law.
+• the personal data have to be erased to comply with a legal obligation.

 We may continue to process your personal data in certain circumstances in accordance with Data Protection Legislation.